 - Growing productive, healthy plants involves paying attention to cultural details. - Fertilizers are not a cure-all to garden plant production problems.
-Soils high in organic matter will help with drainage, soil structure, soil pH and provide good positive results in the garden. - Remember a great organic matter is compost.
-Recycle garden plant debris and add to your compost pile to use in your garden when finished. - Most vegetable plants should be given a starter dose of fertilizer and then side dressed (placed about six inches from the plants' stem) at least once; other crops will require additional feedings.
-A 5-10-10 (N-P-K) commercial fertilizer is a good choice for feeding your plants that bear fruit (tomatoes, squashes, peppers, egg plant, radishes, carrots, etc.).
-Leafy crops (lettuces, cabbages, kales, collards, etc.) should get a 10-5-5- or 10-10-10 formulation depending on soil sample analysis.
+Soils high in organic matter will help with drainage, soil structure,

+- soil pH and provide good positive results in the garden. - Remember, a great organic matter is compost.
+Recycle garden plant debris and add it to your compost pile to use in your garden when finished. - Most vegetable plants should be given a starter dose of fertilizer and then side-dressed (placed about six inches from the plant's stem) at least once; other crops will require additional feedings.
+A 5-10-10 (N-P-K) commercial fertilizer is a good choice for feeding your plants that bear fruit (tomatoes, squashes, peppers, eggplant, radishes, carrots, etc.).
+Leafy crops (lettuces, cabbages, kales, collards, etc.) should get a 10-5-5- or 10-10-10 formulation, depending on the soil sample analysis.

-Integrated pest management (IPM):
+Integrated Pest Management (IPM):

 IPM is the practice of using a combination of strategies to keep pests from reducing your harvest and ultimately destroying your crops.
-It includes cultural, mechanical, biological, non-chemical control methods and good sanitation practices (keep over-ripe, damaged and infected plants out of the garden area).
+It includes cultural, mechanical, biological, and non-chemical control methods and good sanitation practices (keep over-ripe, damaged and infected plants out of the garden area).
 It is a method that helps keep pest populations low, well below a level of high injury.
-You should understand and accept that plants can tolerate a certain amount of pest damage and fruit does not have to look perfect.
-The components of practicing Integrated Pest Management (IPM) have been simplified below:
+You should understand and accept that plants can tolerate a certain amount of pest damage, and fruit does not have to look perfect.
+The components of practicing IPM have been simplified below:

 - Scouting is the first step in IPM.
 It involves examining enough plants to know what kind, how many and how much damage a pest has caused on each separate crop.
 Regular scouting is required. - Cultural Control includes crop rotation to interfere with disease and insect life cycles.
-Keep plants healthy and not stressed by planting resistant varieties, maintaining proper fertility levels, and water during droughts. - Biological controls are naturally occurring organ-isms, beneficial insects and parasites that attack pests, like lady beetles (adult and larvae) that feed on aphid pests.
-To encourage local beneficials, grow herbs and flowers such as dill and alyssum. - Chemical controls are a last resort and applied when pest thresholds are at a high level and causing great damage.
+Keep plants healthy and not stressed by planting resistant varieties and maintaining

+- proper fertility levels and water during droughts. - Biological controls are naturally occurring organisms, beneficial insects and parasites that attack pests, like lady beetles (adult and larvae) that feed on aphid pests.
+To encourage local beneficials, grow herbs and other flowering plants, including native perennials like Rudbeckia sp. and annuals such as sweet alyssum. - Chemical controls are a last resort and are applied when pest thresholds are at a high level and causing great damage.
 Protecting beneficials should be the first consideration when applying any pesticide.
-Read and re-read the label before purchasing and using. - You may have to construct a fence to keep larger pests (groundhogs, dogs, cats, deer, rabbits and squirrels) out of the garden
+Read and re-read the label before purchasing and using it. - You may have to construct a fence to keep larger pests (groundhogs, dogs, cats, deer, rabbits and squirrels) out of the garden.